LotusiaStewardship/lotus-lib/docs/P2P_INFRASTRUCTURE.md

 ## Conclusion

 Phase 1 of the P2P infrastructure is **complete and functional**.
-It provides a solid foundation for building decentralized protocols on lotus-lib.
+It provides a solid foundation for building decentralized protocols on lotus-sdk.

 ### What's Ready